Modeling unsteady loads on wind-turbine blade sections from periodic structural oscillations and impinging gusts: Discussion

-This work sought to capture the combined effect of pitching and plunging motions with periodic gust perturbations on the lift of an airfoil in a single unified theoretical framework.
-This model, using potential-flow theory for thin airfoils, was compared with large-eddy simulations of a NACA-0012 airfoil at a relatively high Reynolds number.
-The simulation database covered a broad range of amplitudes and frequencies for all three input forcings, and investigated regimes of reduced frequency heretofore not extensively explored.
+\conclusions This work sought to capture the combined effect of pitching and plunging motions with periodic gust perturbations on the lift of an airfoil in a single unified theoretical framework, in order to evaluate the effectiveness of analytical unsteady extensions to blade-element methods.
+A model derived from potential-flow theory was compared with numerical simulations of a NACA-0012 airfoil.
+The simulation database covered a broad range of amplitudes and frequencies for all three input forcings, and investigated reduced-frequency regimes heretofore not extensively explored.
 Across these cases, the model provided reasonably accurate quantitative predictions for the lift response of the airfoil.
-A few potential mechanisms for observed differences between the theory and simulations were also discussed.
+Potential mechanisms for observed differences between the theory and simulations were also discussed.

-This study demonstrates the capacity of simple models of unsteady aerodynamics to capture superpositions of dynamics in the linear regime.
-It is therefore highly relevant for the modeling and control of light aircraft, UAVs, MAVs, and small wind turbines that operate in highly unsteady flow environments.
-The transfer-function formulation of the model is particularly well-suited for the design of controllers that can manipulate airfoil-oscillation kinematics to achieve either gust-load alleviation or lift enhancement in propulsion contexts.
-Even outside of the linear regime, the model form could be adapted with empirical coefficients for control applications, as has been done by \citet{brunton_empirical_2013} for the pure Theodorsen problem.
-These efforts may yield insights into the ways in which birds, insects, and other flying animals leverage flow unsteadiness for enhanced maneuverability and robustness in flight.
+This study demonstrates the capacity of simple models of unsteady aerodynamics to capture the kinds of superpositions of gust and aeroelastic disturbances that affect wind-turbine blade sections.
+They provide a physics-based treatment of unsteady loads that traditional quasi-steady BEM solvers and actuator-line methods lack, with minimal added computation cost.
+This is of critical importance for the design and analysis of wind turbines under unsteady atmospheric flow conditions, because even at low reduced frequencies (e.g.\ $k\lesssim0.2$), the difference between quasi-steady and unsteady lift amplitudes can be as much as 30\% (cf.\ Figure \ref{fig:sears}).
+Therefore, even the simplest first-order parameterizations of these dynamics could yield far-reaching benefits to the operational longevity of wind turbines by better accounting for unsteady fatigue loads in the design process.